-Our stakeholders submitted detailed comments, and, in March 2014, we held a two-day public hearing on the proposal.
+After receiving detailed comments on the impact of a competitive access proposal by National Industrial Transportation League, we held a two-day public hearing on the issue in March 2014.
 We heard from, and were able to directly question seven witness panels, comprised of proponents and opponents of the proposal.
 These presentations were very informative, and helped to crystallize some of the key issues.
 I know that everyone wants a timeframe for when the Board will determine whether to issue proposed rules.
 I do not have that for you today, but please know that we continue to carefully review the record and the testimony in this important and complicated proceeding.

 In the area of rate regulation, we initiated a new proceeding in December 2013 to look at whether grain shippers have meaningful access to relief.
 We know that many grain shippers are captive.
 But, despite our efforts to simplify our rate case procedures, we have not received a formal rate complaint from a grain shipper in over 30 years.
-Opening comments in the proceeding are due May 12th, and July 11th is the date for reply comments.
-We will review the submissions of our stakeholders to examine whether there are hurdles preventing grain shippers from challenging unreasonable rates.
-I also anticipate that we will hold a public hearing in this case.
+We will receive public comments over the summer, and I anticipate that we will hold a public hearing in this case.

 Our inquiry into rate relief for grain shippers follows a rulemaking from July 2013, where we adopted several reforms to improve our rate reasonableness case procedures.
-I'll give you a quick overview: Regarding our simplified procedures, we removed the \$5 million cap on damages in Simplified-SAC cases.
+I'll give you a quick overview:

+Regarding our simplified procedures, we removed the \$5 million cap on damages in simplified-SAC cases.
 With no limit on relief for simplified-SAC cases, we hope that more shippers will use these streamlined rules to challenge unreasonable rates in appropriate cases.
 Similarly, we increased the level of relief available under the Three-Benchmark test -- our other simplified rate case framework -- from \$1 million to \$4 million.
 The higher ceiling better reflects the costs of litigating a case and potential damages.

 In SAC cases, the Board made certain technical changes.
 In particular, we modified the manner in which the revenue from cross-over traffic is allocated between the hypothetical, standalone railroad and real-world railroad.
 We also adjusted the interest rates due on damages.
-(As is not unusual, these changes to the Board's rate procedures are the subject of judicial appeal.
-Oral argument was held a couple of weeks ago.)
+(As is not unusual, these changes to the Board's rate procedures are the subject of judicial review.
+Oral argument was earlier this spring.)

-On the technical side of our work, we've proposed changes to our rail costing methodology, the Uniform Rail Costing System -- known as "URCS" -- so that it better reflects railroads'

-economies of scale in handling larger shipments.
+On the technical side of our work, we've proposed changes to our rail costing methodology, the Uniform Rail Costing System -- known as "URCS" -- so that it better reflects railroads' economies of scale in handling larger shipments.
 This is important because we use URCS in determining our jurisdiction over a rate that has been challenged in a rate case.
 We are reviewing the comments filed in response to the proposed rule.
-Separately, we are also seeking comments on whether a Department of Energy fuel index should continue to be used by railroads as a basis for measuring their fuel surcharges.